Calibration Patterns Explained

 Following the detection of a checkerboard, subpixel refinement can be performed to find the saddle points with subpixel accuracy.
 This makes use of the exact gray values of pixels around a given corner position, and the accuracy is much more accurate than what integer pixel positions would allow for.

 An important detail regarding checkerboard targets is that in order to be rotation-invariant, the number of rows needs to be even and the number of columns odd, or the other way around.
 If for instance, both are even, there is a 180-degree rotation ambiguity.
-For single camera calibration, this is not an issue, but if the same points need to be identified by two or more cameras (for stereo calibration), this ambiguity must not exist.
+Without any assumption about board orientation, the feature detector might place the origin at two or four different positions on the board.
+For single camera calibration, this means that target geometry cannot be optimized, and if the same points need to be identified by two or more cameras (for stereo calibration), this ambiguity leads to calibration failure.
 This is the reason why our standard checkerboard targets all have this property of even/odd rows/columns.

-CharuCo patterns overcome some of the limitations of classical checkerboards.
+ChArUco patterns overcome some of the limitations of classical checkerboards.
 However, their detection algorithm is somewhat more complex.
-Luckily, CharuCo detection is part of OpenCVs contrib library (since OpenCV 3.0.0), making it very easy to integrate this advanced method.

 With observations close to image corners, this is an extremely useful property.
 As the target can be positioned such that the camera only sees it partly, we can gather information from the very edges and corners of the camera image.
 This usually leads to very good and robust determination of lens distortion parameters.
-For this reason, we highly recommend the use of CharuCo targets, when OpenCV 3.x is available.
+For this reason, we highly recommend the use of ChArUco targets over normal checkerboard targets, when Calibrator, libCalib, or OpenCV 3.x is available.

 Checkerboard marker targets